theogravity/codius-hello-world/README.md

 # codius-hello-world

+*Feel free to contribute and make improvements by opening a PR.*

 This is an example app that executes on the [Codius](https://codius.org/) platform.

 The app is a sample node.js application, which will launch a web server, displaying a simple hello world page.